InverterNetwork/contracts/docs/Modules/PaymentProcessor_Documentation.md

 Processes all payments from an {IPaymentClient} instance.
 It's up to the the implementation to keep up with what has been paid out or not.

+> NOTE: From the perspective of `IPaymentClient`, the orders are fulfilled as soon as the `collectPaymentOrders` function is called.
+The responsibility to actually send the tokens lies then with the `IPaymentProcessor`, and should be done in exactly this function - `processPayments`.

 #### Parameters

 1. IPaymentClient client -> The {IPaymentClient} instance to process its to payments.